Last Updated on September 15, 2020

-A memory jar is both a tribute to their life and legacy, and a source of comfort to the grieving family as they get to read and treasure up all the important memories.
+This project is not only a tribute to a loved one’s life and legacy.
+It also serves as a source of comfort to the grieving family as they get to read and treasure up all the important memories.

-Let’s talk about how you can do this simple memorial project for yourself or to give to a grieving family member.
+Let’s talk about how you can create this simple memorial for yourself or to give to a grieving family member.

 Please note that this post contains affiliate links, which means that if you purchase something you see on our site we may receive a commission at no cost to you.
 See our full disclosure here for more details.